dalilfob/Notes/460/Notes-1-8.md

 - Interception: An unauthorized entity directly accesses sensitive data traveling between authorized sources and destinations
 - Inference: A threat action whereby an unauthorized entity indirectly accesses sensitive data ( but not necessarily the data contained in the communication) by reasoning from characters or byproducts of comminications.

+    How to think about security...

+###Deception
+- Masguerade: An unauthorized entity gains access to a system or performs a malicious act by posing as an authorized entity...

+...

+###Disruption
+- Incapacitation: Prevents or interrupts system operation by disabling a system component

+    DDOS, etc, put system out of network

+...

+###Usurpation
+- Misappropriation: An entity assumes unauthorized...
+...

+###Categorize?
+- Can you categorize the attacks in pasive-active?

+###Security Mechanisms
+- Feature designed to detect, prevent, or recover from a security attack
+- No single mechanism that will support all services required
+- However, one particular element underlies many of the security mechanisms in use:
+  - *cryptographic techniques*

+- Specific security mechanisms:
+  - Encryption, Hashing, Message Authentication, Digital Signature, Access Control

+= Pervasive Security Mechanisms:
+  - Security management, Security audict and evaluation, Incident detection and Response

+## Reading Assignment
+- Textbook Chapter 1
+- FIPS PUB 199